<< Yesterday

 2007 After Daisuke Yamai retires 24 of 24 Ham Fighters batters in eight innings, Dragons' closer Hitoki Iwase replaces the right-hander, pitching a perfect ninth inning to record a save in the 1-0 victory against Nippon.
 The combined perfect game in Game 5 of the seven-game series brings Chunichi its first title in 53 years.

-2008 The Red Sox and Lee County (FL) signed an agreement for Boston's spring training home to stay in Fort Myers for three decades.
+2008 The Red Sox and Lee County (FL) sign an agreement to keep Boston's spring training home in Fort Myers for three decades.
 The 30-year deal keeps the team playing in the City of Palms Park until the completion of the new complex before the 2012 season.

 2010 Edgar Renteria, who drove in the Marlins' winning run against Cleveland during Game 7 of the 1997 Fall Classic, joins Yankees legends Lou Gehrig, Joe DiMaggio, and Yogi Berra as only the fourth player in baseball history to collect two World Series-winning hits.
 The Series MVP's three-run homer off Cliff Lee in the seventh inning leads to San Francisco's 3-1 victory over the Rangers, bringing a World Championship to the Giants for the first time since 1954.